Bookkeeping Certificate

 Course Descriptions

-The Bookkeeping certificate program consists of three 16-hour courses offered in succession.
+The Bookkeeping Essentials program consists of three 16-hour courses offered in succession.
 Courses are delivered in an online asynchronous format.
-Upon completion of all three courses, a non-credit certificate will be awarded.
-Continuing Education Units (CEUs) are awarded based on a standard of one unit per ten (10) hours of classroom contact.
+Upon completion of all three courses, students will be awarded a Continuing Education Units (CEUs) certificate based on a standard of one unit per ten (10) hours of classroom contact.

 ACCTG 5250: Understanding Debits & Credits